chatwoot/chatwoot-mobile-app/CONTRIBUTING.md

 #### Setup firebase for push notification

-- Create a new project in [firebase](https://console.firebase.google.com/) console
+- Create a new project in [firebase console](https://console.firebase.google.com/).
 - Generate [android credentials](https://rnfirebase.io/#generating-android-credentials) from firebase console.
 Then download the `google-services.json` file and place it inside of your project at the following location: `android/app/`.
 - Generating [iOS credentials](https://rnfirebase.io/#generating-ios-credentials) from firebase console.
 Then download the `GoogleService-Info.plist` file .
 Then add this file to project using `Xcode`.
-More details can be found [here](https://rnfirebase.io/#3-ios-setup)
+More details can be found [here](https://rnfirebase.io/#3-ios-setup).

 #### Setup Sentry for error reporting

 Create a new project in [Sentry](https://sentry.io/for/react-native/)

-Create file sentry under `sentry.js` in root of the project
+Create file sentry under `sentry.js` in root of the project.

-Add the following contents
+Add the following contents.

 ```
 export const SENTRY_TOKEN_URL =<SENTRY_TOKEN_URL>;